-The Glorious Bride of Messiah is in the process of making herself ready for her soon-to-return Bridegroom, Yahushua Messiah [Jesus Christ].
+The Glorious Bride of Messiah is in the process of making herself ready for her soon-to-return Bridegroom, Yahushua Messiah [the Hebrew name for Jesus Christ].

 In the midst of wedding preparations, a bride is consumed with great carefulness and attention, as she prepares for her wedding.